tylly/ski_resort/README.md

 On the new resort window page, the user can search any ski resport by name.
 They can then view this resorts stats, and choose to add it to their list of resorts.
 The same applies to region.

 On the My Resorts page, the user can rate and comment on their resorts.
 They can also select/change which resort is their home resort, which can also be done on the profile settings page.
 This applies to regions as well.
+A stretch would be to add the ability to upload photos to each resort on a users profile.

+###
+Models

+Users: Will store usernames and passwords

+Site_photos: Will store photos from Unsplash's API that will be used for rotating site background

+User_photos: Part of a stretch goal, but will hold photos uploaded by users that will share a relationship with the resort the photo is from.

+Resorts: This model will hold the resorts saved by users to their accounts so that subdocs may exists.

+###
+TODO's

+As I will be using a combination between snoCountry and openweather map, I will need to find a way to modifiy/use search queries so that they satisfy both APIs' query parameters.
+Will need to somehow find the zip code of the resort the user is searching, and preferably not by having the user entre it manually.